 Frequently Asked Questions

 No, Public Notice Portal receives all of its Public Notice data from local news publishers across the UK.
 Currently there is no way for businesses or public users to publish notices directly to Public Notice Portal.
 If you would like to publish a Public Notice, we recommend contacting either your local news publisher, or your local authority, depending on the requirements of your notice.
-If they are a registered publisher on Public Notice Portal, they may then publish your notice onto the site.
+Contact details to publish a notice can be found on notice pages, where that information been provided by the publisher.

 Public notices are adverts placed by councils and other local authorities to inform people of developments in their areas.
 They can cover a wide variety of topics that may impact your life.
 They can include planning applications and appeals, road closures or proposals by pubs or nightclubs hoping to change their opening hours or make other variations.
 The purpose of a public notice is to make sure anybody - either an individual or a group - with an interest has an opportunity to find out about and comment on the proposal before a decision is made on whether to allow it to go ahead.